Hendrix-CS/csci150/web/labs.md

 the picture above) into the first computer lab, and then enter the second lab at the back.

-You will be handing in your lab work via [Moodle](http://moodle.hendrix.edu).
-Instructions to do so will be included in each lab.
+You will be handing in your lab work electronically.
+Instructions on how to do so will be included in each lab.

 Labs should follow
 the